Available on All Plans

 Brightwheel automatically notifies parents:

-- And when a payment is 1 and 3 days past due
+And when a payment is 1 day past due

 After that, the best way to remind the parent of a balance due is through the messaging feature.

 Occasionally payments fail.
-When this happens brightwheel immediately alert both the program administrator and the parent via email, if the reason why a payment failed is known, we include the reason in the email that you and your parent receive.
-However, given the sensitive nature of financial information, institutions sometimes don't pass on the detailed reason to us.
+When this happens brightwheel immediately alerts both the program administrator and the parent via email, if the reason why a payment failed is known, we include the reason in the email that you and your parent receive.
+However, given the sensitive nature of financial information, institutions sometimes don't pass on detailed failure reasons to us.
 This failed payment and the failure notice will be added to the Posted Transactions list.
 If there is not a stated reason, the parent should reach out to their financial institution for further information.
-We recommend you get in touch with the payer directly to resubmit that payment.
-Once they're ready, the parent can submit a new payment against the balance due.

 Where can I see which parents have paid?